Outside (David Bowie album): Critical reception

 Critical reviews of Outside were mixed on release.
 While the majority praised the music as challenging, many felt the overarching concept was hard to follow, with some finding it "pretentious".
 Among positive reviews, critics considered Outside Bowie's best record since Scary Monsters.
 A writer for Time Out magazine elaborated: "[The] edifice of sounds, cultures, rhythms, samples and textures, with randomised lyrics that don't much tell a story as create word-moods, regards the open-minded listener with Bowie's best album for 15 years."
 In The Daily Telegraph, Charles Shaar Murray welcomed "an excellent David Bowie album, a genuine creative rebirth.
 Threatening and murky ...
 His gift for the charismatically disturbing seems to have reasserted itself."
 Later on in Mojo magazine, Murray considered it Bowie's "official" comeback album, praising the music as a callback to the Berlin Trilogy and concluded: "[It's] a mad, bad, dangerous album – by turns, chilling, pretty, ugly, scary, gripping and vastly intriguing."

 Some reviewers found the music among Bowie's most innovative; a writer for Melody Maker announced that Bowie "is poised to be a healthy influence once more on a fifth generation of glamorous chameleons."
-Furthermore, an NME reviewer stated, "Bowie's scalpel is certainly closer to the pulse than for years."
+An NME reviewer stated, "Bowie's scalpel is certainly closer to the pulse than for years."
 Other publications, such as Today, considered Bowie's vocal performances throughout the record some of his finest.
-Regarding the lyrics, David Fricke of Rolling Stone appreciated them as "smart", "effective" and "sly", especially on "I Have Not Been to Oxford Town" and "A Small Plot of Land".
-However, he criticised the spoken segues, arguing that they "damn near sink the record".
+David Fricke of Rolling Stone appreciated the lyrics as "smart", "effective" and "sly", especially on "I Have Not Been to Oxford Town" and "A Small Plot of Land".
+He mostly criticised the spoken segues, arguing that they "damn near sink the record".
 Paul Verna of Billboard found the album "stumbles" on the segues, stating that they "advance the plotline but hold little musical interest".
 They argued that if listeners "cherry-pick" throughout, Outside "stands a chance of reestablishing Bowie as a vital artist".